-8. Returning from a suspension 8.1 Reintegration strategy
+8. Returning from a suspension

 8.1 Reintegration strategy

 Following suspension, or cancelled suspension or exclusion, the school will put in place a strategy to help the pupil reintegrate successfully into school life and full-time education.

 Where necessary, the school will work with third-party organisations to identify whether the pupil has any unmet special educational and/or health needs.